ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 The alerts can be emailed to respective SOC analyst's shared email so that all the soc analysts on the shift can see it.
 There are many options in shuffle like `user-input` app .
 There is even a SMS option.

 Shuffle is very versatile so we can drag and drop many different apps and connect/link the nodes to it and make the workflow to our liking.
 For example , lets go beyond this and ask the analyst if `he/she wants to disable that particular account`.
-To achieve that , i must connect the `user-action` app to `active directory` app.
-There is a disable user option already in the AD app, i will select that and fill in the required values.
+To achieve that , I must connect the `user-action` app to `active directory` app.
+There is a disable user option already in the AD app, I will select that and fill in the required values.
 I will also allow port 389 in the firewall for AD services.

-After running the workflow in shuffle, i received this alert email:
+After running the workflow in shuffle, I received this alert email:

 ![](/images/soc-lab-project/26.png)